-Lt.
-Gen. David L. Goldfein is the Director, Joint Staff, the Pentagon, Washington, D.C.
-The Director assists the Chairman of the Joint Chiefs of Staff in fulfilling his responsibilities as the principal military adviser to the President and Secretary of Defense by developing and providing strategic direction, policy guidance and planning focus to the Joint Staff and by fostering clear communication among the President, Secretary of Defense, Unified Commands, and Services.
+Prior to assuming his current position, General Goldfein was the Director, Joint Staff, the Pentagon, Washington, D.C.
+He assisted the Chairman of the Joint Chiefs of Staff in fulfilling his responsibilities as the principal military adviser to the President and Secretary of Defense by developing and providing strategic direction, policy guidance and planning focus to the Joint Staff and by fostering clear communication among the President, Secretary of Defense, unified commands, and services.

 1983 Bachelor of Science degree in philosophy, U.S. Air Force Academy, Colorado Springs, Colo.